-Three main types of rodless cylinders are widely used today: cable cylinders, flexible wall, and slotted-type cylinders (also called piston-lug cylinders.)
+There are several varieties of rodless cylinders in use today, including cable cylinders, flexible wall / bellows actuators, magnetically-coupled cylinders and slotted-type cylinders (also called piston-lug cylinders).
 The first two are more specialized in terms of their function and value.

 - With cable cylinders, compressed air pushes a piston back and forth inside the cylinder barrel.
 A cable attached to one end of the piston loops around a sheave wheel mounted at each end of the cylinder.
 The other end of the cable connects to the other end of the piston, forming a closed loop.
 The cable has a carriage, or yoke, attached to it, and as the piston moves in one direction, the carriage moves in the opposite direction.
 These cylinders are well-suited to applications that call for higher cycle speeds and low linearity requirements, or where the load is already well-guided.

 - Flexible-wall cylinders were originally developed for vibration isolation applications.
 They operate like a bellows.
 Rather than a solid metal tube, the cylinder is a reinforced rubber or polymer chamber with metal end covers, which expands and contracts as it is pressurized and vented, moving the attached platform or actuating the load.
 They can be used in similar applications that may use pivoting piston rod cylinders, but where compact overall length may be required, or the ability to move a load in an arc.

 In scissor lifts for example, the connection plate of a flexible wall cylinder can move through the curved path to follow the scissor lift arm.
 It also collapses to a very small height when the lift is lowered, providing a more compact solution than a traditional piston-rod cylinder with pivot mounts.